Art Prompts from Pinterest Part 1

 If there’s a common theme about Amdall Gallery, it’s probably that I never know what to draw.
 I’ve talked about it many times, but I’m sort of unimaginative when it comes to art.
 Usually the main thing that I actually get inspiration to draw is my family; and that’s good, especially sketching the kids as they grow.
 But outside of that, I’m pretty much always out of ideas.
 That’s where this art prompts Pinterest board might help!
 There are hundreds (thousands?) of images that are provided specifically to be used as artist prompts.
 Essentially, these models pose with different expressions or motions, and they’re shared with multiple shots on a page.
 When you click on an image, there’s a sidebar that says “Tried this pin?
 Add a photo to show how it went.”
 Basically, when an artist draws it, they’re supposed to link how their attempt turned out.

 I think this is a pretty fun concept, and seems well-suited towards artwork (as well as cooking, crafts, woodworking, and other things).
 Although I have collected about 30 art prompts on my board, I hadn’t tried one yet.
 I decided to remedy this weekend!
 I tried three prompts to varying success, including one random non-celebrity person, basketball legend Shaquille O’Neal, and actor John Malkovich.
 The original plan was to try out a few small, varied expressions for each, then do a large portrait for each.
 I’ll talk about it more in the second post, but I bit off more than I could chew here.
 I probably should have tackled them one at a time, but instead I sort of worked on them all at once.
-Let’s start with the non-celebrity lady:
+Let’s start with this person (a professional photographer and model named Jessica Truscott):

 As I mentioned, this first sketch was a multi-figure planning page.
 I tried a few different expressions/poses from the prompt, which were mostly successful.
 I captured the left and middle expressions pretty accurately, but the right expression was totally wrong.
 She was supposed to be rolling her eyes with a look of disbelief; I messed up the eye-roll, so I had to change the expression to some extent.
 The model’s hair was an almost pinkish/magenta red, so I had to experiment a bit to see if I could match it.
 That’s where this practice page was valuable; fine-tuning colors and looks.
 I also consider it a success that all three sketches look like the same person!